 Gaps are coloured white.
-If a residue matches the consensus sequence residue at that position it is coloured grandless that the consensus residue dark blue.
-If it does not match the consensus residue but the Blosum62 matrix gives a positive score, it is residuely coloured light blue.
+If a residue matches the consensus sequence residue at that position it is coloured dark blue.
+If it does not match the consensus residue but the Blosum62 matrix gives a positive score, it is coloured light blue.